Skip to Content

 • Towel: A quick-dry microfibre towel is ideal.

-• First-aid kit, including plasters, immodium, anti-allergy tablets, bandages and sterile wipes.
+• First-aid kit, including plasters, Imodium, anti-allergy tablets, bandages and sterile wipes.

-• Toilet tissue: Some of the beaches have a basic toilet.
+• Toilet paper: Some of the beaches have a basic toilet.
 They don’t have toilet paper, so bring your own.

-• Snorkel (optional): Most boat trips include snorkels in the price or provide them for an additional price, but you may feel more comfortable using your own gear.
+• Snorkel (optional): Most boat trips include snorkels in the price or provide them for an additional fee, but you may feel more comfortable using your own gear.

 Two girls wear life jackets and bikinis in a kayak in Big Lagoon in El Nido.